1UC1F3R616/Github-Collaboration-Network/README.md

-# Github-Collaboration-Network
+<h1 align="center">GitGram</h1>
-## Applied Social Network Analysis
+<h3 align="center">Applied Social Network Analysis<h3>

-### Hosted App has a bug due to which results never shows up, Fixing will take time because of other projects rush work.
+#### Hosted App has a bug due to which results never shows up, Fixing will take time because of other projects rush work.
 Till then, hit it locally!

 ## Documentation